TMasak/cerss/README.md

 computed separately (and locally) using [script\_norms.R](separable_plus_banded_model/script_norms.R)

+A similar workflow can be followed to re-create any Figure in the paper.
+Check in [results.R](separable_plus_banded_model/results.R) which data files are needed for the plot.
+The scripts producing the data have similar names to the data files themselves.

 TODO: We have apparently used the triangular kernel instead of the Epanechnikov kernel in the respective simulations.
 Of course, this does not affect the results very much (differences should not be visible by